WasssCode/HexClock/README.md

 # HexClock
-This clock uses the hexadecimal value of the seconds elapsed this year to change the backgorund color.
+This clock uses the hexadecimal value of the seconds elapsed this year to change the background color.
 It also represents seconds in Binary, Octal, and Decimal.